Why Europe Does Not Build Skyscrapers?

 European Building Structure

-Skyscrapers are known as a proxy for economic power and visual financial muscle of the country.
+Skyscrapers are a proxy for the country’s economic power and visual financial muscle.
 Moscow and Istanbul are not part of the economic powerhouse of the European continent.
 For example, London is considered the financial capital of Europe and is arguably sometimes referred to as the world’s financial capital.

 Why Europe doesn’t build skyscrapers?